brettstl/gtm-tags/README.md

 # READ ME
+This is my resource to better leverage Google Tag Manager.
+This is not a repo that you download and add to your website, but a list of a la carte update to Google Tag Manager that can help track non-standard implementaiton.

+## Best Practices

+### Naming Conventions
+- for GTM tags use this format
+> Application - Type - Unique Attribute
+Example: GA - Event - Hospital Contact Submit

-## Standard Custom Dimensions
+### Standard Custom Dimensions
-These custom dimensions should be included with all new accounts
+These custom dimensions should be included with all new accounts and need to be collected by GTM.
 - GAID
 - SessionID
 - HitTimeStamp